llGravitzll/llGravitzll/README.md

 ### Hey, I am Gravitz
-I like to make useless things with crappy code(and sometimes even good Stuff).
+I like to make useless things with crappy code.

 If you want something just DM me on Discord Gravitz#4424!